kenjyoung/MinAtar/README.md

 [Video](https://www.youtube.com/watch?v=W-9Ru-RDEoI)

 ## Citing MinAtar
-If you use MinAtar in your research please cite the following:
+If you use MinAtar in your research please cite the following paper:

 Young, K. Tian, T. (2019).
 MinAtar: An Atari-Inspired Testbed for Thorough and Reproducible Reinforcement Learning Experiments.  *arXiv preprint arXiv:1903.03176*.

-In BibTeX format:

 ```
 @Article{young19minatar,